Hackathon: To connect local tech communities

 Some hackathons (such as StartupBus, founded in 2010 in Australia) combine the competitive element with a road trip, to connect local tech communities in multiple cities along the bus routes.
 This is now taking place across North America, Europe, Africa and Australasia.

 Code sprints

 In some hackathons, all work is on a single application, such as an operating system, programming language, or content management system.
 Such events are often known as "code sprints", and are especially popular for open source software projects, where such events are sometimes the only opportunity for developers to meet face-to-face.

 Code sprints typically last from one week to three weeks and often take place near conferences at which most of the team attend.
 Unlike other hackathons, these events rarely include a competitive element.

 The annual hackathon to work on the operating system OpenBSD, held since 1999, is one such event; it may have originated the word "hackathon".

+Datathon

+A datathon is a competitive event similar to a hackathon, but with a focus on analyzing and integrating large datasets rather than building software or hardware solutions.
+Participants work individually, in teams, or as an online event to solve data-driven challenges within a set time frame, often using statistical analysis, numerical analysis, data mining, data visualization, algorithms, deep learning, and machine learning.
+Datathons are commonly organized by universities, companies, and data science communities.
+They are widely used in fields such as business analytics, health informatics, fin tech, and policy analysis, and are popular formats for promoting data literacy and recruitment for data science roles.
+Datathons typically culminate in presentations of findings, where solutions are judged based on accuracy, insight, creativity, and impact.
+Winners can receive prizes or scholarships.